Best Flooring Options For Wheelchair Users

 Rocks in the tires can scratch most flooring.
 The rubber from the tires can leave black tire marks.
 Dog poop leaves very unhealthy bacteria on the floor.
 So what are the best options for flooring for wheelchairs?

 Inlaid Sheet Vinyl Is Durable and Inexpensive

 Inlaid sheet vinyl flooring is ideal for wheelchair use.
 It is relatively inexpensive, easy to clean and durable.
 The pattern of inlaid vinyl goes all the way through the sheet, so if an area wears down, you will not see it so easily.
 Wheelchair users should stay away from rotogravure vinyl flooring.
 The reason is that the pattern is only on the top of the flooring.
 If the wheelchair makes a scratch or a wears out an area, it will wear out the pattern on the sheet leaving an unattractive worn space.

 Vinyl Is More Resistant Than Wood To Wheelchair Tires

 Wheelchair Slippers Protect All Floors

 Looking for the cheapest and easiest way to protect your floor from wheelchair tires?
 Watch the demonstration video about RehaDesign Wheelchair Slippers.
-Wheelchair Slippers are machine washable wheelchair tire covers.
+Wheelchair Slippers are machine washable.
 Wheelchair Slippers protect all types of floors from dirt, damage and germs caused by wheelchair tires.